All Episodes

 Stronger economic growth, spending cuts, and broadening the base will offset the reductions.

-Those who receive the greatest benefit from that 20% cut are gonna see the most significant limits and some of the deductions and exemptions, so we can keep a code that's progressive.
+Those who receive the greatest benefit from that 20% cut are going to see the most significant limits and some of the deductions and exemptions, so we can keep a code that's progressive.

-We'll come back more calls coming your way on open line Friday.
+More calls coming your way on Open Line Friday.

 Don't go away.